East Asian Studies Department

 Language courses offered by the department are listed separately under “Chinese” and “Japanese.”

 The East Asian Studies Department offers students a multidisciplinary approach to understanding Japan, China, and Korea.
 Our mission is to build language competency in Japanese or Chinese and provide in-depth exposure to traditional and contemporary East Asia through a wide variety of course offerings across the humanistic and social science disciplines.

 A major in East Asian studies will achieve an ability to communicate effectively in English and an East Asian language, to critically interpret texts, to develop research skills using primary sources and data, and to acquire a comparative understanding of the region.
 Students achieve these goals through an immersion experience in East Asia as well as their course work at Colby.

 Co-Chairs, Professor Kimberly Besio and Associate Professor Hideko Abe

-Professors Kimberly Besio (Chinese), Tamae Prindle (Japanese), Nikky Singh (Religious Studies), and Ankeney Weitz (Art); Associate Professors Hideko Abe (Japanese), James Behuniak Jr. (Philosophy), Walter Hatch (Government), Steven Nuss (Music), and Hong Zhang (Chinese); Assistant Professors Elizabeth LaCouture (East Asian Studies and History) and Daniel LaFave (Economics); Teaching Assistants Yurino Matsumura (Japanese) and Hui-Ching Lu (Chinese)
+Professors Kimberly Besio (Chinese), Tamae Prindle (Japanese), Nikky Singh (Religious Studies), and Ankeney Weitz (Art); Associate Professors Hideko Abe (Japanese), James Behuniak Jr. (Philosophy), Walter Hatch (Government), Steven Nuss (Music), and Hong Zhang (Chinese); Assistant Professors Elizabeth LaCouture (East Asian Studies and History) and Daniel LaFave (Economics); Faculty Fellows Hui-Ching Lu (Chinese), Peter Thilly (East Asian Studies and History), and Melissa Walt (Art); Teaching Assistants Yurino Matsumura (Japanese) and Chia-Ling Tang (Chinese)

 Requirements for the Major in East Asian Studies